-According to Vår Energi, Technology, Drilling and Subsurface forms one new business area in this new structure, allowing the accelerated use of new technological solutions and digitalization of the company.
-On the other hand, Project Development and Supply Chain Management, the other new business area, will be responsible for the firm’s project portfolio and the optimization and standardisation of its supply chain.
+According to Vår Energi, Technology, Drilling and Subsurface forms one new business area in this new structure, allowing the accelerated use of new technological solutions and digitalisation of the company.
+On the other hand, Project Development and Supply Chain Management, the other new business area, will be responsible for the firm’s project portfolio and the optimisation and standardisation of its supply chain.

-Vår Energi pointed out that Sølvberg, who held significant leadership positions in NPD, Centrica and Statoil (current Equinor), arrives from the role as director general in the Norwegian Petroleum Directorate (NPD).
+Vår Energi points out that Sølvberg, who held significant leadership positions in NPD, Centrica and Statoil (current Equinor), arrives from the role as director general in the Norwegian Petroleum Directorate (NPD).

 Reinseth, who will be in charge of Project Development and Supply Chain Management, comes from Equinor, where he served as VP Shaping, Improvement and Analyses in project development.
 Prior to this, he served in various leadership roles in both procurement and project development in Equinor and Acergy, now part of Subsea7.